rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 ## Step 2: Get Debian App from Windows Store
-Go to Windows Store and Search "Debian", that should direct you to Debian app as shown in Screenshot "DebianWindowsStore.JPG".
-Install it & open it -> this may take few minutes.
-At the end you would be prompted to setup Username & Password.
+Go to Windows Store and Search "Debian", that should direct you to Debian app as shown in Screenshot "DebianWindowsStore.JPG".<br>
+Install it & open it -> this may take few minutes.<br>
+At the end you would be prompted to setup Username & Password.<br>
 After setup type "exit" and close and then reopen the Debian app again.

 ## Step 3: Update Packages in Debian App
 [1] In command shell of Debian app run : ```sudo apt update```<br>